leela11krishna/UNO/README.md

 # UNO
-This is a workshop session in UNO
+This is a workshop session in UNO, Omaha, Nebraska.